Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Conclusion and open questions

 The main contribution of this paper is providing sufficient conditions for the (locally) Lipschitz property of the expected value in the case of decision-dependent distributions whose support is convex and compact and moves in a Lipschitz fashion.
 This is done by (and reduced to) studying the Lipschitz property of the neutral belief over Lipschitz set-valued maps.

-The present work was limited to prove the Lipschitz property of the expected value but not necessarily to give sharp Lipschitz constants.
-While some explicit bounds were obtained for the full-dimensional case or under quasiconvexity of the space, the general question of computation of Lipschitz constants was out of the scope, and we leave it open.
+The present work is limited to prove the Lipschitz property of the expected value but not necessarily to give sharp Lipschitz constants.
+While some explicit bounds are obtained for the full-dimensional case or under quasiconvexity of the space, the general question of computation of Lipschitz constants and how to exploit them in algorithms is out of the present scope, and we leave it open for a future work.

 \paragraph{Acknowledgements:} This paper has been partially supported by the project Math-Amsud 23-MATH-13.
 The third and fourth authors were partially supported by the project FONDECYT 1251159, ANID-Chile.
 The third author was partially funded by the Center of Mathematical Modeling (CMM), FB210005, BASAL funds for centers of excellence (ANID-Chile).
 The second author was partially supported by Universidad de O’Higgins (112011002-PD-17706171-9).
+We would like to thank Professor Terry Rockafellar for suggesting us to use the name Lipschitz continuity instead of Lipschitzianity, a term we used in a preliminary version of the manuscript.